CUDA

 Instructions are issued at the warp level (32 consecutive threads at a time).
 This execution model is referred to as SIMT Architecture.

-Your program’s CUDA thread block would get mapped to one hardware warp.
+Since there are less than 32 threads, all of the threads would fit into a single warp.
 Certain threads of the warp would get masked off and the code would run at lower than peak efficiency.
 You can think of it as if the warp was divergent for the entire program.
 Source

 Each warp is executed in a SIMD fashion (all threads within a warp execute the same instruction at any given time)